Musashi Miyamoto (Vagabond): Creation

-Manga author Takehiko Inoue started Vagabond, having wondered what the character of Musashi Miyamoto was like when he read Musashi.
+Manga author Takehiko Inoue started Vagabond, having wondered what the character of Miyamoto Musashi was like when he read Musashi.
 Having come off of drawing a sports manga, Slam Dunk, he wanted to create a series about more basic concepts, such as "life and death, the human condition, etc." Rather than portray Musashi's later life in his "enlightened state", which has been written about often, the author chose to depict the lesser-known "young man reaching that point of enlightenment when he comes from a place of being so like an animal".
 Since not much is known about the real Musashi, Inoue wanted to give his own take, which he considers more modern than other related works.

 The author clarified that there are other activities besides fighting that are important for the protagonist.
 Should Inoue make Miyamoto constantly follow fights, the main character would die.
 Rather than tell a story, Inoue wants to show the life of Miyamoto, which he considers poetry.
 When Musashi comes face-to-face with Sekishusai, Inoue tries to make the artwork appeal to the readers.
 In contrast to popular belief, Inoue's Musashi does not follow the code of the samurais, bushido, but instead a more unique path with a growth path that he finds realistic.
 Moreover, he does not consider Musashi a samurai but instead a ronin.
 Other changes Inoue made when writing the manga were to make the supporting characters have different personalities from those in the novel.
 Inoue also expressed difficulties when drawing scenes where the characters are wounded, most notably when Musashi battles the 70 Yoshioka, which took a lot of energy to properly make.
 This scene was also a new idea he had when writing the manga, as he felt that Musashi required a greater challenge than in the novel.